Cyclist Jakobsen awake from coma, in good condition

 Dutch cyclist Fabio Jakobsen, who was put in a medically-induced coma after crashing at the finish line in the Tour of Poland's first stage on Wednesday, is awake and in good condition, tour organizers said on Friday.

 Jakobsen, who rides for the Deceuninck-Quick Step team, was trying to jostle into position with competitor Dylan Groenewegen in the final metres of the race, but the pair collided and Jakobsen crashed into the barriers, hitting a race official.
-He was taken to hospital and underwent facial surgery.
+The 23-year-old was taken to hospital and underwent facial surgery.

+"We have good news from the hospital in Sosnowiec! @FabioJakobsen is awake now from the coma.
+Condition is 'good'," tour organisers said on Twitter.
+The hospital in Sosnowiec, southern Poland, said that Jakobsen will have to go through a long rehabilitation process, but his condition is good and he does not show any neurological symptoms.

+"The patient is conscious, follows orders, is disconnected from the ventilator, so he is breathing alone," the hospital's director told a news conference.
+"I think that if he survived such a fall, he will return to sport for sure," he added.

 - READ MORE ON: